petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ### Key concepts

-Achieving single button reproducibility can be achieved by following two rules:
+Single button reproducibility can be achieved by following two rules:

 1. The _project_ is the most important entity, the single source of truth, and should contain all related